Skip to main content

 Related Reading

-Revolution Contractors is a design-build general contractor based in St. Petersburg, FL.
-We've managed lead and asbestos on dozens of pre-1940s renovations across Old Northeast, Kenwood, Roser Park, and Old Southeast.
-We operate on Time & Materials with weekly budget reporting.
+Revolution Contractors is a general contractor based in St. Petersburg, FL that uses a design-build approach in partnership with independent architects and designers.
+We've coordinated hazardous-material identification and licensed remediation partners on dozens of pre-1940s renovations across Old Northeast, Historic Kenwood, Roser Park, and Old Southeast, and our 20+ W-2 carpenters have handled the construction-side rebuild on every one of them.
+We operate on open-book Time & Materials with weekly budget reporting.
 Contact us to talk through your project.